Christological argument: Argument from the resurrection

 In light of these, he goes on to say the best explanation is that God raised Jesus from the dead.

 Such arguments have had many responses which depends on the version in question.
 The "minimal facts argument", for instance, have been criticized both regarding the actual veracity of the claimed historical facts as well as the inference to the best explanation being that God rose Jesus from the dead.
-In the second case, people such as Gerd Lüdemann justify their rejection based on philosophical reasons while others, such as Bart D. Ehrman, do by more methodological reasons.
-Regarding the claimed facts, Ehrman and others defend that the sources used in their defense (normally the Gospels) are not trustworthy and so the facts can't be credibly established, while others have provided positive reasons to attest them as false.
+In the second case, people such as Gerd Lüdemann justify their rejection based on philosophical reasons while others, such as Bart D. Ehrman, do so by more methodological reasons.
+Regarding the claimed facts, Ehrman and others defend the idea that the sources used in their defense (normally the Gospels) are not trustworthy and so the facts cannot be credibly established.

-This is the major position in Islam, which rejects that Jesus ever was crucified.
+This is the major position in Islam, which rejects the idea that Jesus ever was crucified.
 Islamic texts categorically deny the crucifixion and death of Jesus at the hands of the Jews.
 The Qur'an states that the Jews sought to kill Jesus, but they did not kill or crucify him, although a likeness of it was shown to them.
 Traditionalists believe that Jesus was not crucified but instead was raised alive into heaven.
 This raising is understood by them to mean bodily ascension, while some Qur'anic scholars, such as Muhammad Asad, while cross referencing the text consider it to mean being raised in honour:

 According to some Muslim traditions, Jesus was replaced by a double; others suggest it was Simon of Cyrene, or one of the disciples such as Judas Iscariot.
 Some others view it as Jesus surviving the crucifixion.
 A minority of commentaries of Ismaili or rationalist (falāsifa) leaning affirmed the crucifixion by arguing that Jesus' body had been crucified, but his spirit had ascended.
-However, this interpretation was generally rejected, and according to the Encyclopedia of Islam, there was unanimous agreement among the scholars in denying the crucifixion, despite famous Muslim apologist Shabir Ally have demonstrated that it is possible that Jesus was not crucified at all.
-Modern commentators such as M. Hayek interpret the verse to say that the crucifixion "seemed thus to them" [i.e. the Jews].
+However, this interpretation was generally rejected, and according to the Encyclopedia of Islam, there was unanimous agreement among the scholars in denying the crucifixion.